Bobby Hebb: Solo career

 On November 23, 1963, the day after John F. Kennedy's assassination, Bobby Hebb's brother, Harold, was killed in a knife fight outside a Nashville nightclub.
 Hebb was devastated by both events and sought comfort in songwriting.
 Though many claim that the song he wrote after both tragedies was the optimistic "Sunny", Hebb himself stated otherwise.
 He immersed himself in the Gerald Wilson album You Better Believe It! for comfort.

 All my intentions were just to think of happier times – basically looking for a brighter day – because times were at a low tide.
 After I wrote it, I thought "Sunny" just might be a different approach to what Johnny Ray was talking about in "Just Walkin' in the Rain".

 "Sunny" was recorded in New York City after demos were made with the record producer Jerry Ross.
 Released as a single in 1966, "Sunny" reached No. 2 on the Billboard Hot 100, No. 3 on the R&B charts, and No. 12 in the United Kingdom.
-When Hebb toured with The Beatles in 1966 his "Sunny" was, at the time of the tour, ranked higher than any Beatles song then on the Billboard Hot 100 chart.
+When Hebb toured with The Beatles in 1966 his "Sunny" was not at the time of the tour, ranked higher than any Beatles song then on the Billboard Hot 100 chart.
 BMI rated "Sunny" No. 25 in its "Top 100 songs of the century".

 In 1976, Hebb released a newly recorded disco version entitled "Sunny '76".
 The single was a minor hit reaching No. 94 on the R&B chart.

 Hebb also had lesser hits with his "A Satisfied Mind" in 1966 (No. 39 on the Billboard chart and No. 40 on the R&B chart) and "Love Me" in 1967 (No. 84), and wrote many other songs, including Lou Rawls' 1971 hit "A Natural Man" (co-written with comedian Sandy Baron).
 Six years prior to "Sunny", Hebb reached the New York City Top 50 with a remake of Roy Acuff's "Night Train to Memphis".
 In 1972, his single "Love Love Love" reached No. 32 on the UK charts.

 After a recording gap of 35 years, Hebb recorded That's All I Wanna Know, his first commercial release since Love Games for Epic Records in 1970.
 It was released in Europe in late 2005 by Tuition, a pop indie label.
 Two new duet versions of "Sunny" were issued, one with Astrid North and the other with Pat Appleton.
 In October 2008, he toured and played in Osaka and Tokyo in Japan.

 Hebb was an active resident of Cresskill, New Jersey.